Fellowship Program Details

 The AST Transplant Nephrology Fellowship Training Accreditation Program (the “Program”) accredits institutions that have developed programs to provide specialty transplant nephrology training:

 The standard transplant nephrology fellowship is a one-year clinical fellowship, designed for nephrologists who have successfully completed a standard ACGME (or foreign equivalent for Canadian programs) nephrology fellowship, post-completion of an Internal Medicine Residency Program in the US, Canada or equivalent abroad.
-In order for foreign candidates to qualify for IM/Nephrology ABIM Certification, the candidate must complete a US (or foreign equivalent for Canadian programs) ACGME-Accredited Internal Medicine Program or serve under the supervision of an ABIM-certified faculty at a US academic institution for a minimum of three years in order to sit for the ABIM boards.
+In order for foreign candidates to qualify for IM/Nephrology ABIM Certification and sit for the ABIM boards, the candidate must complete a US (or foreign equivalent for Canadian programs) ACGME-Accredited Internal Medicine Program or serve under the supervision of an ABIM-certified faculty at a US academic institution for a minimum of three years.
 Training under the standard fellowship is to be completed within 12 continuous months.

 Recommended Educational Curriculum